 There is also the understanding in Feng Shui that all situations are fluid and can change.
 Change in inevitable; change can be beneficial.
 Feng Shui uses the physical shifts and updates to our spaces to bring about positive and harmonious shifts in our lives.

 “The most important thing to understand is that Feng Shui is really about the energy that’s surrounding you in your personal space.”

 ― Lillian Too

 How does Feng Shui work?

-There are many ways we incorporate Feng Shui shifts or enhancements.
-Through the varied schools or perspectives of Feng Shui, there are also varied ways to accomplish and empower your life path.
+- The diversity of the many schools or perspectives of Feng Shui means that there are just as many different ways of applying the principles and concepts.
+That flexibility and grace can provide an infinite number of possibilities of how to bring the benefits and energy of Feng Shui into your world.
 Even with those variances, many of the basic principles remain the same and are what unify us all.

 Simply put: Physical and intentional shifts to your space whether home or work or even landscape – embracing the energy of the world – make Feng Shui work.
 Without those, it is difficult to harness the benefits of Feng Shui.
 And difficult to create the desires you want in any of the 9 life areas, or guas such as wealth, relationships, career or family to name a few.

 The basics are clear: live with what you love – get rid of what you don’t.
 Remove clutter.
 That is a great start.

 “Always keep in mind that the strongest factor of your Feng Shui is you.” ― Stefan Emunds

 Feng Shui is an art, a discipline, and one not taken lightly.
 There are many D-I-Y books available on the subject – and you can see success.
 If you are looking to dig deeper or need additional assistance with the delicate and complex nuances of Feng Shui, find a trained professional on our Feng Shui consultant directory.